Domain basicsWhat are multiple domains?

 How it worksIs it possible to change the name of my primary domain?

 When you sign up, you provide a domain name that becomes the primary domain associated with your G Suite or Cloud Identity.
 After that, you can add your other domains using your Google Admin console.
-You add the domain as either an additional (or secondary) domain or domain alias.
+You add the domain as either an secondary domain or domain alias.
 In either case, you must own the domain name and verify your ownership.
-For instructions, see Add a domain or domain alias.
+For instructions, see Add multiple domains.

-You can add up to 600 domains to your organization's G Suite or Cloud Identity Premium account.
+You can have up to 600 domains to your organization's G Suite or Cloud Identity Premium account.
 The limit includes:

 - One primary domain (with up to 20 domain aliases)—Your primary domain is the domain name you provide when you sign up.
 You can add up to 20 other domains to this domain as domain aliases.
 Domain aliases allow users to send mail with an email address at another domain.
 For example, you might have 2 different products each with their own domain.
 Having a domain alias for these domains will allow people to send mail using an address from either domain.